orium/cargo-rdme/README.md

 to be resolved).
 If cargo rdme is unable to generate the link it will still generate the README file, but a warning will be emitted.

+### Heading levels

+The heading levels in the crate’s documentation will, by default, be nested under the level of the section of the README where it is inserted into.
+This behavior can be changed with the `--heading-base-level` command line flag, or in the configuration file (see example below).

 ## Configuration file

 If the default behavior of `cargo rdme` is not appropriate for your project you can crate a